How to go to China for a short holiday WITHOUT getting a visa in advance! (Updated August

 DISCLAIMER

 In this post I am going to go over the ways of going to China as a tourist without pre-applying for a tourist visa.
-If you need to go to China for something else, like long(er) term work, business etc, then don’t use this method because the tourist visa’s stay duration is shorter than other visas.
+The methods are valid for short term tourism, friends and family visitation, and business.
+If you need to go to China for something else, such as study, work or for stays for longer term, you will need to apply for an appropriate visa.

 Why use these methods?